 Natural Gas Line Upgrades in Golden Valley

 We are committed to keeping our customers informed about important updates we are making to our infrastructure – designed to enhance safety, improve reliability, and continue to provide you with the energy you need for life's moments.
-The following outlines the work we plan to complete this summer in Golden Valley.
+The following outlines the work we plan to complete this year.

 Project resources